bloxstreet/support/guides/training-guide.md

 **Trainer:** *Please follow me to the purple ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainers should FF their LRs by executing the command :ff (username).
-Trainers should hide their commands.**
+Trainers must hide their commands by utilizing the command bar or placing a "/e" before any command.**

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*

 **Rankers should run the :info command on each LR after ranking and before kicking.
 Running the command ensures each LR has been ranked correctly.**

 **Trainers should leave the Training Center after taking their LRs to a purple ranking line.
 Trainers should not wait until after their LRs have been ranked.
-However, if an SHR decides a photo will be taking place, trainers should not leave and head to the lobby instead.**
+However, if an SHR decides a photo will be taking place, trainers may head to the lobby and follow their directions.**

 ## Training Conclusion
 {: .text-red-300 }
 Once the training has ended, there should be no LRs remaining and very few HRs.
 All trainers must leave the server after they have finished training.
-If there are people left, encourage them to go to the store.
+If there are players left, encourage them to head to the store.
 Absolutely nothing else should be happening after training sessions.
 Do not sit around giving feedback as it is unnecessary.
-Have an SHR do :place all if there are a lot of people still in the server or just shutdown.
+Have an SHR shutdown or run :place all if there are many players remaining in the server. .

 Leave the game when finished training or once you have been ranked.
-Do not do anything else.
+Trainers should not do anything else.

 At the end of training, the Co-Host should post the last group shout.
 The group shout templates are located in a designated area.

-If a Junior Moderator+ chooses to take a photo at the conclusion of the session, follow their directions.